andrewsong90/andrewsong90.github.io/_pages/join.md

 (**IMPORTANT**) In addition to submitting the application, please email the following.

-(1) Cover letter on the candidate’s research interest, career goals, and how this can align new research lab direction (2 pages max). <br>
+(1) Cover letter on the candidate’s research interest, career goals, and how this can align new research lab direction. <br>
 (2) CV with reference to Github/Hugging Face repository (if available).<br>
 (3) Email address for three references.